 My advice would be to draw up a list of what your needs, wants, and preferences are.
 Then compare what’s available.

 The Nikon D7500 is a fine camera.
-It has many features to make it attractive to the hobby photographer who wants something better than an entry-level DSLR.
+It has many features that make it attractive to the hobby photographer who wants something better than an entry-level DSLR.
 You might like the clear and informative optical viewfinder.
 Or the better-than-average burst speed.
 The articulating rear screen is a benefit for video and some photography situations.
-But the video is let down by slow autofocus.
+But the video is let down by its slow autofocus.

 The D7500 replaced a very capable Nikon DSLR, and it fits well below the more expensive D500.
 Its low-light performance and general build quality make it a solid choice for a range of photographers.